Russia is a founder and the largest member of Eurasian Development Bank, holding two thirds of its charter capital (US $1 billion).

 The Bank of Russia’s preliminary estimates are that Russia’s balance of payments in January-December 2016 was positive and amounted to US $22.2 billion (US $69 billion in 2015).
 The continued decline in trade surplus in September-December 2016 resulted, in the first place, from a slide in Russian raw material exports and an increase in investment imports.
 This was compensated by a decrease in the deficit of the balance of services.
 Net private sector capital outflows in January-November 2016 were, according to the Bank of Russia, US $16.1 billion (US $54.1 billion the year before).

 The Ministry of Finance estimates that Russia’s federal budget deficit was RUB $1.787 trillion, or 2.4% of GDP, in January-November 2016.
 The deficit was financed primarily by changes in budget and reserve fund balances.
 Budget performance was within the adjusted targets for 2016.

 In November 2016, the Law On Amendments to the Federal Law On the Federal Budget for 2016 was signed.
 The draft law adjusts budget parameters for 2016 in view of the economic conditions that had formed during the year (the price of Urals oil, reduced non-efficient budget expenditure and their redistribution to support more important items).
 With the approved amendments, the federal budget deficit in 2016 will be 3.7% of GDP, 0.7% above the previously approved figure.

 EDB’s priorities in Russia

-• One of the key objectives set by the Russian government is to improve the investment climate and Russia’s appeal for foreign investors.
-To this end, EDB will continue its efforts in providing technical assistance to create the International Financial Centre in Moscow.
+- One of the main tasks set by the government is to improve the investment climate and the country’s attractiveness for foreign investors.
+To this end, the Bank will continue to extend technical assistance to set up an international financial centre in Moscow.